-How to Prevent Coronavirus in Dogs
+How to Prevent Canine Coronavirus

-The canine enteric coronavirus is highly contagious between dogs but thankfully there are effective vaccines that are regularly administered.
-Both combination and individual coronavirus vaccines are available and these can be discussed with your veterinarian to ensure your dog is properly protected from this virus.
+There are vaccines for dogs that can help prevent this condition.
+These vaccines are regularly administered at routine care appointments with your veterinarian.
+Both combination and individual coronavirus vaccines are available, and these can be discussed with your veterinarian to ensure your dog is properly protected from this virus.

 It's also important for owners to monitor their dogs' interactions and behavior.
 Prevent your dog from eating feces by cleaning your yard and discouraging this behavior as soon as it's observed.
 While it's not always possible to prevent dogs from sniffing feces or another dog's hind end, it can be helpful for owners to limit contact with other dogs when their medical background is unknown.